zeyadomar/Movie-Recommender/README.md

 * run the controller class

-* choose your prefered movie from the available list of movies
+* rate the list of movies that showed up out of 5

-* the engine is going to recommend you a movie from the movies available in the database
+* the engine is going to recommend you a movie from the movies available in the database based on your rating